 Turbotax has five tiers and depending on what you choose, it’ll offer different services and bonuses.

-W-2 income, Earned Income Tax Credit, Child Tax Credit
+W-2 income, Earned Income Tax Credit, Child Tax Credit, Dividend income

-Itemized deductions, Student loan interest deduction, HSA, Retirement contributions (Saver’s Credit)
+Itemized tax deductions, Student loan interest deduction, HSA, Retirement contributions (Saver’s Credit)

 Stock Market Investments, Landlords

 Self Employed people with expenses.
 Includes one year of access to QuickBooks self-employed